-In those situations, in the Special Policy Area, where development and redevelopment is deemed necessary by the Town and the Conservation Authority as per the approved Special Policy Area policies.
+In those situations, in the Special Policy Area, where development and redevelopment is deemed necessary by the Town and the Conservation Authority as per the approved Special Policy Area policies, it shall be flood proofed to a minimum of the 1:100 year flood elevation.
+Development and redevelopment should, where feasible, be flood proofed to the Regulatory flood elevation.
+The level of flood proofing shall be determined by the Town and the Conservation Authority.

-- 3.8.3.4 Notwithstanding any other policy in this plan, development shall not be permitted to locate in hazardous lands and hazardous sites where the use is: - a) an institutional use including hospitals, long-term care homes, retirement homes, pre-schools, school nurseries, day cares and schools; - b) an essential emergency service such as that provided by fire, police and ambulance stations and electrical substations; or - c) uses associated with the disposal, manufacture, treatment or storage of hazardous substances.
+3.8.32.4 Notwithstanding any other policy in this plan, =

+development shall not be permitted to locate in hazardous lands and hazardous sites where the use is:

+- a) an institutional use including hospitals, long-term care homes, retirement homes, pre-schools, school nurseries, day cares and schools; - b) an essential emergency service such as that provided by fire, police and ambulance stations and electrical substations; or - c) uses associated with the disposal, manufacture, treatment or storage of hazardous substances. - a) new development associated with substances of a chemical, hazardous or toxic nature, which would pose an unacceptable threat to public safety, if damaged as a result of flooding or failure of flood proofing measures, is not permitted to locate in the floodplain; - b) new development associated with institutional uses, such as hospitals, nursing homes and schools, which would pose a significant threat to the safety of the inhabitants (e.g. the sick, the elderly, the disabled or the young), if involved in an emergency evacuation situation as result of flooding or failure of flood proofing measures, is not permitted in the floodplain; and - c) new development associated with essential services, such as police, fire and ambulance stations and electrical substations, which must continue to function during a flood emergency, are not permitted to locate in the floodplain, if as a result of flooding or failure of flood proofing measures, delivery of the service would be impaired.

-3.8.3.5 SPECIAL POLICY AREA
+3.8.32.5 SPECIAL POLICY AREA

-In accordance with 3.8.2.2, the Town of St. Marys, the Upper Thames River Conservation Authority, the Ministry of Natural Resources and Forestry, and the Ministry of Municipal Affairs agree that a higher flood risk than normally acceptable is warranted for those lands designated as a Special Policy Area on Schedule "C" to this Plan.
+In accordance with 3.8.2.2, the Town of St. Marys, the Upper Thames River Conservation Authority, the Ministry of Natural Resources_and Forestry, and the Ministry of Municipal Affairs agree that a higher flood risk than normally acceptable is warranted for those lands designated as a Special Policy Area on Schedule "C" to this Plan.

 This Special Policy Area designation may permit controlled development and redevelopment to a standard of flood protection less than that required to withstand the Regulatory flood.
-This higher flood risk is necessary to sustain the economic viability of St. Marys' Downtown areas.
+This higher flood risk is necessary to sustain the economic viability of St. Marys' central commercial Downtown areas.

-Except for the flood proofing criteria described in Section 3.8.3.4, the minimum level of flood protection within the Special Policy Area is the 1:100 flood elevation.
+Except for the flood proofing criteria described in Section 3.8.32.4, the minimum level of flood protection within the Special Policy Area is the 1:100 flood elevation.

-- a) notwithstanding Sections 3.8.3.3 existing land uses, including residences and institutions, are recognized within the floodplain.
+- a) notwithstanding Sections 3.8.32.3 existing land uses, including residences and institutions, are recognized within the floodplain.
 The intensification of existing uses, however, is generally not permitted. - b) furthermore, in the event of fire or other disaster, redevelopment of such uses shall be permitted at similar densities.
 However, where there is mutual agreement between the affected property owner and the Conservation Authority, redevelopment should be flood proofed to the Regulatory Flood elevation, where this is not possible redevelopment should incorporate as much flood proofing as feasible.

-3.8.3.6 SPECIAL POLICY AREAS (SUB AREAS)
+3.8.32.6 SPECIAL POLICY AREAS (SUB AREAS)